japm48/keycodes_kcv/Readme.md

  * Binary separated in 3 bit fields in order:

-    * 1 bit that is 0 when the code does not belong to 7-bit ASCII.
+    * 1 bit that is `1` only when the code does not belong to 7-bit ASCII.

     * 2 bits showing (in general) whether it is a control char (`00`), a symbol (`01`), an uppercase letter (`10`) or a lowercase letter (`11`).